interactivefilm25/projectmk/README.md

 4. `cd` into the downloaded repo
 5. In Terminal create the Virtual Environment
     1. `python -m venv venv`
+    2.
-    2. `./venv/Scripts/activate` to activate the Virtual Environment
+        1. Windows - `./venv/Scripts/activate` to activate the Virtual Environment
+        2. Mac OS - `source venv/bin/activate`
     3. `pip install -r requirements.txt`
     4. Install the PyTorch version that matches [your system](https://pytorch.org/get-started/locally/)
         1. If you do not have a GPU, select Stable, Pip, Python, CPU